Chuo-ku Tourism Association Official Blog

 >>About this blog

-Junichirou Tanizaki's "Childhood" is quoted on the bulletin board of "Armi Bridge".
-Before and after this quoted part, the surrounding landscape is well described.
+Junichirou Tanizaki's "Childhood" is quoted on the bulletin board of 'Armoi Bridge'.
+Before and after this quoted part, the surrounding scenery is well described.

 IMG_3564.JPG

-I was only a few months in Hamacho's house, and it seems that I had moved to 45 Minami Kayabacho by the fall of 1891. ・・・・・
+I was only a few months at the house in Hamacho, and it seems that I moved to 45 in Minami Kayabacho by the autumn of 1891. ・・・・・

-・・・ ・ I was told when I was a child, saying, "Armor Bridge used to be a handover of armor, and there was no bridge in Asoko," but now a bridge called Kayaba Bridge was built downstream.
-It is said that the armor bridge was old and removed, so it was returned to the old days when I was not born.
+・・I was told when I was a child, "Armor bridge used to be a handing of armor, and there was no bridge in tomorrow," but now there is a bridge called Kayaba Bridge downstream, and the armor bridge was old and removed, so I returned to the old days when I was not born again.

-When you come from Koamicho and cross the original armor bridge, there is a Kabuto-cho stock exchange on the right, but the first street on the left is Omote Kayabacho, and the next street in parallel with it is Ura Kayabacho.
-Was called. ・・・・・・・
+When I came from Koamicho and crossed the original armor bridge, there was a stock exchange of Kabuto-cho on the right side, but the first street on the left side was called Omote Kayabacho, and the next street parallel to it was called Ura Kayabacho. ・・・・・・・

-Even after coming to Kayabacho, I was always taken by my mother and grandmother to go to the home almost every day.
-The distance was about the same as the time of Hamacho, about five or six.
-From Ura Kayabacho, go out Katsumi's Yokocho to Omote Kayabacho, cross the armor bridge, turn left toward Koamicho, and turn right right again to pass through Komeyacho.
-It was a time when I and my grandmother's legs were about fifteen minutes, and there were no trains or cars, but when I crossed the armor bridge, I had to cross the humanitarian side facing the wide traffic, so I was careful not to be hit by a rickshaw.
-At that time, the bridge was one step higher than the road surface and had a slope, so the rickshaw running down from the bridge could not stop suddenly due to inertia, which could be unexpectedly dangerous.
-Armor Bridge is one of the few railway bridges in the city at that time, and I think Shinohashi and Eitai Bridge were still old wooden bridges.
-I always stopped in the middle of the bridge and looked at the flow of water in the Nihonbashi River, but when I pressed my face on the iron railing and looked at the surface of the water coming under the bridge, it seemed that the bridge would move instead of the water flowing.
-I also crossed from Kayabacho, and always looked at a building like a fairy tale of Shibusawa's house on the shore of Kabuto-cho upstream with a mysterious feeling.
-The Nissho Building is now built here, but it was originally a Venice-style corridor and a Gothic Hall of Fame with pillars facing the water, in close contact with the stone cliffs, on the edge of the river.
-Who was the idea of building such a foreign classical hobby mansion in the middle of Tokyo in the middle of the Meiji era?
-On the banks of Koamicho on the opposite bank, there are many white walls of the storehouses lined up, and if you turn a little off that nose, it will be Edobashi and Nihonbashi immediately, but only that one section is away from Japan like a stone-plated West landscape painting.
-However, it was strange that it was not necessarily inconsistent with the surrounding water city, and that the cargo boats, horse-drawn boats, and daruma boats that came up in the previous flow were in harmony like a gondola. ("The first house in Minami Kayabacho"; 73)
+Even after I came to Kayabacho, I was taken by my mother and grandmother and went to the main house almost every day.
+The distance was almost the same as that of Hamacho, and it would have been about five or six.
+From Ura-Kayabacho, go to Omote Kayabacho along Katsumi Yokocho, cross the armor bridge, turn left toward Koamicho, and immediately turn right and pass through Komeyacho.
+It was a time when there were no trains or cars on the legs of me and my grandmother, but when I crossed the armor bridge, I had to cross the humanitarian side facing wide traffic, so I was very careful not to be hit by a rickshaw.
+At that time, the bridge was one step higher than the road surface and had a slope, so the rickshaw running down from the bridge could not stop suddenly due to inertia, and it was unexpectedly dangerous.
+Armor Bridge was one of the not many railway bridges in the city at that time, and I think Shinohashi and Eitai Bridge were still old wooden bridges.
+I used to stop in the middle of the bridge and look at the water flow of the Nihonbashi River, but when I pressed my face on the iron balustrade and looked at the surface of the water that appeared under the bridge, it seemed that the bridge was moving instead of the water flowing.
+I also crossed from Kayabacho, and always looked at Shibusawa's house's fairy story-like building on the shore of Kabuto-cho upstream with a mysterious feeling.
+The Nissho Building is now standing here, but it was originally a Gothic Hall of Fame with Venice-style naves and pillars standing in the water right next to a stone cliff at the edge of the river.
+Who had the idea of building such a foreign classic hobby of mansion in the middle of Tokyo in the middle of the Meiji era?
+On the banks of Koamicho, on the opposite bank, there are many white walls of Tozo, and if you turn a little over the nose, it will be Edobashi and Nihonbashi immediately, but only one red-light district, like a stone-painted Western landscape painting, swept away the air from Japan.
+However, it was not necessarily disproportionate to the surrounding water city, and it was strange that the cargo ships, horse riding boats, and daruma boats that came and went through the previous flow were in harmony like the gondola. ("The First House of Minami Kayabacho"; 73)

 We lived at the house in Hama-cho for only a few months, moving to No.45, Minami Kayaba-cho, sometime before the autumn of 1891. ・・・・・・